Announcing the finalists for the 2026 Cardboard Edison Award!

 Where can I find out more about how the award is run?

-Check out the “Inside the Cardboard Edison Award” article that we’ve released.
+Check out our “Inside the Cardboard Edison Award” article.
 It goes super in-depth on the entire process of the award from start to finish.

 Can non-U.S. designers participate?